LongNguyen1984/SerialPlotDemo/README.md

 QT       += core gui serialport

 greaterThan(QT_MAJOR_VERSION, 4): QT += widgets **printsupport**
 CONFIG += c++17
 </code>
-* Step 2. in file main.cpp we would like to keep style of QT Theme, hence we add the following code:
+* Step 2.
+In file main.cpp we would like to keep style of QT Theme, hence we add the following code:
 <code>
     **QApplication::setStyle("fusion");**
     QApplication a(argc, argv);
     MainWindow w;
     w.show();
 </code>

-Step 3.
+* Step 3.
 We need a config file for qt named 'qt.conf' We must copy all libraries from QT creator to ensure the App can run on Windows OS

 _%QT Installed Folder%/6.5.2/msvc2019_64/plugins/styles/_